 - Search absolute top impression share – the impressions that you receive at the absolute top of the page divided by the estimated number of eligible impressions

 These metrics give you something that average position lacks: context.

 Being in the third position could mean being below the natural search results.
-Average position gives no indication as to where on the page your ads sit, as shown in figure 1.
+Average position gives no indication as to where on the page your ads sit.